Ahmed-Nouman/mcu-bot/README.md

 # MCUBot

-This Repository contains ROS packages for an Autonomous Mobile Robot.
+This Repository contains ROS Packages for an Autonomous Mobile Robot.

-FYP by students of Batch 2016.
+FYP by the Students of Batch UETT-MCT-2016.

 Muhammad Ans Akhtar
 Muhammad Shoaib